isomerpages/pa-moca/_our-community/Residents’ Committee (RC)/Farrer Park RC.md

 through regular social events, workshops, and forums that encourage interaction and mutual support among neighbors.</p>
 <p>Farrer Park was the first horse racing meet held on 23 and 25 February
-1843, and has a rich sporting hertiage over the years that has seen many national athletes train in Farrer Park</p>
+1843, and has a rich sporting heritage over the years that has seen many national athletes train in Farrer Park.</p>
 <p><a href="https://facebook.com/Farrer-Park-Residents-Committee-544208985779410/" rel="noopener noreferrer nofollow" target="_blank">https://facebook.com/Farrer-Park-Residents-Committee-544208985779410/</a>
 </p>